L'Aurore (newspaper founded 1944)

-L'Aurore /fr/ was a French newspaper first sold on 11 September 1944, soon after the Liberation of Paris.
-Its name refers to the previous, unrelated publication, L'Aurore (1897–1914).
-Publication ended in 1985.
+L'Aurore (/fr/) was a French newspaper first sold on 11 September 1944 soon after the Liberation of Paris.
+Its name refers to a previously unrelated publication, L'Aurore (1897–1914).
+The publication of L'Aurore ended in 1985.

+Background

 During 1943, several issues of L'Aurore were published in secret by Robert Lazurick (a former member of the Front Populaire).
 After the Liberation of Paris, in 1944, Lazurick, Jean Piot, and Paul Bastid obtained official authority to publish their paper under the title L'Aurore (the dawn), in reference to Clemenceau, and also to J'accuse…! by Émile Zola, published in the previous L'Aurore in 1898.

 L'Aurore hit newsstands on September 11, 1944.
 The paper's offices were located in Paris, at 9 rue Louis-le-Grand, which were previously occupied by the news daily L'Oeuvre, which had been denied authority to resume publication.
 In 1954, L'Aurore moved to 100 rue de Richelieu in the 2nd arrondissement, in the former offices of the historic Le Journal.
 Circulation exceeded 90,000 by January 1945.
 Within short time, the daily had become among the four most significant news publications in the after-war period.
 By 1953, the company had purchased several other publications, including L'Epoque, France Libre, and Ce Matin-Le Pays.

 Boussac period

 In 1951, Marcel Boussac, a powerful textile industrialist in the capital, owned a 74.3% controlling stake in the paper.
-Under his guidance, the paper's political slant leaned towards the causes of the middle, working, and artisan classes, and during the Algerian Independence Movement, the paper preferred the rights of the Pieds-Noirs.
-In the 1960s, in a Gaullist political climate, the paper served as a voice of opposition for centrism, taking up causes like the plight of Jean Lecanuet.
+Under his guidance, the paper's political slant leaned towards the causes of the middle, working, artisan classes.
+In the Algerian War, the paper preferred the rights of the Pieds-Noirs.
+In the 1960s, in a Gaullist political climate, the paper served as a voice of opposition for centrists, taking up causes like the plight of Jean Lecanuet.
 After the accidental death of Robert Lazurick in April 1968, his widow Francine Lazurick (née Bonitzer), succeeded him in his role at the paper.
 She worked integrally with the chief editors, including Roland Faure (foreign politics), Gilbert Guilleminault (society, culture, general news), Dominique Pado (domestic politics), Andre Guerin (editorial), Jose Van den Esch (economy, society), and Georges Merchier (science, education, religion).
 Roger Alexandre was the last managing director of L'Aurore.